Microsurgeon (video game): Gameplay

-Reception
+Release and reception

+Microsurgeon was released for the Intellivision in October 1982.

 Danny Goodman of Creative Computing Video & Arcade Games tested Microsurgeon at the summer 1982 Consumer Electronics Show.
-He wrote "From preliminary play, this cartridge looks like a 'must' for Intellivision owners for both graphics and unique game theme".
+He wrote: "From preliminary play, this cartridge looks like a 'must' for Intellivision owners for both graphics and unique game theme".
 It was noted as "among the most innovative computer/game software for 1982-1983" at the Consumer Electronics Show in Las Vegas.
 It tied for "Most Original Game" of the year in Electronic Fun with Computers & Games magazine, December 1983.
 The game appeared on the cover of IEEE Spectrum, December 1982, and on The Anniversary's Designing a Nervous Breakdown album cover.

 Microsurgeon was among 240 video games selected to be included in "The Art of Video Games" exhibit at the Smithsonian Institution in 2012.